 First piece of advice — never trust the weather in Vermont, especially in the spring and fall.
 A spring camping trip can be sweet and sunny, or it can be a lesson in perseverance, as you suffer through rain, fog, and often snow.

-The whimsical weather is an awesome reason to choose cabin camping in Vermont during the spring, fall, and winter, and that’s exactly what my husband, Eric, and I did in May, when we were feeling the camping vibes, but not jiving with the big, fat raindrops that were threatening to consume us.
+The whimsical weather is an awesome reason to choose a Vermont cabin rental during the spring, fall, and winter, and that’s exactly what my husband, Eric, and I did in May, when we were feeling the camping vibes, but not jiving with the big, fat raindrops that were threatening to consume us.
 We headed north to Enosburg Falls on a Friday afternoon for a weekend adventure.
 The fierce rain made it hard to drive, and also made us wonder why the heck we were going camping.

-Mountain Cabin is nestled on the side of a forested hillside, away from the hustle and bustle of the farm.
+Mountain Cabin is one of two Vermont vacation rentals on the property.
+It is nestled on the side of a forested hillside, away from the hustle and bustle of the farm.
 Our first views of our retreat were promising, and we were super psyched to catch the sunset as we unpacked our car.
-We weren’t sure what to expect as far as amenities go, so we brought all of our camping gear just in case.
+We weren’t sure what to expect as far as cabin amenities go, so we brought all of our camping gear just in case.
 Turns out, all we really needed was food.
-Mountain Cabin came fully stocked with sheets on the bed, dishes, cookware, and firewood.
+The cabin came fully stocked with sheets on the bed, dishes, cookware, and firewood.
 And were were pleasantly surprised by a sink with running water, a stove, a fridge, and electricity.

 Call it what you will, but we’ll just say it’s an awesome and secluded cabin in the woods of northern Vermont.
-It’s the perfect romantic rendezvous spot — probably less exciting for a pack of friends, unless you all want to share the king-sized bed in the loft.
+This cabin rental is the perfect romantic rendezvous spot — probably less exciting for a pack of friends, unless you all want to share the king-sized bed in the loft.
 There is a twin-sized futon downstairs, so a third wheel (or a child) isn’t entirely out of the question.

-We settled in pretty quickly, and once the rain stopped, we opened the windows and let the tree frogs serenade us as we cooked up our camp grub.
+We settled into the cabin pretty quickly, and once the rain stopped, we opened the windows and let the tree frogs serenade us as we cooked up our camp grub.